Menu

 Interstitial Cystitis (IC)

-Posted by Sylvia Salvendy 2784 Days Ago
+Posted by Sylvia Salvendy Over a Year Ago

 What is it?
 Interstitial Cystitis (IC) also referred to as painful bladder syndrome (PBS), or bladder pain syndrome (BPS), is a chronic inflammatory condition affecting women, men, girls and boys, regardless of age or race.
 Most IC patients have recurring pelvic pain, pressure, or discomfort in the bladder and pelvic region, which is associated with urinary frequency... [read more]